-Merit Award Program

-The Governor's Merit Award Program was established in 1967 and is designed to recognize and reward State employees for suggestions that reduce or eliminate State expenses or improve the operation of State government through enhanced efficiency and productivity.
-A board of appointed State employees that selects the recipients administers the program.
-The Merit Award Board may authorize cash awards up to \$500.
-By statute, every State employee who is not a department head is eligible to offer an employee suggestion.
-Suggestion forms and further information are available from the Department of Personnel.
+Merit Award Program - The Merit Award Program was established in 1967 and renamed "Good Government, Great Employees" Award by the 2011 State Legislature.
+The program is designed to recognize and reward state employees for suggestions that reduce or eliminate state expenses or improve the operation of state government through enhanced efficiency and productivity.
+A board of appointed state employees and employee representatives administers the program.
+The Merit Award Board may authorize cash awards up to 10% of the amount of actual savings.
+By statute, every state employee who is not a department head or designee is eligible to offer an employee suggestion.
+Suggestion forms and further information are available from Human Resource Management.
 (NRS 285.030-285.070)